According to the Asian Football Confederation (AFC), Vietnam is the country with the highest television viewership of the 2023 Asian Cup group stage.

 Group stage TV viewing data is collected by the AFC from the largest markets with the ability to collect information.
 The data does not include social media platforms, which the AFC expects to produce more impressive figures when integrated.

 The 2019 Asian Cup recorded 733 million television views for the entire tournament.
-Vietnam's quarter-final match, where they lost 0-1 to Japan, attracted the most views, with 40.42 million.
-Qatar's final match, where they beat Japan 3-0, had 35.99 million.
+Vietnam's 0-1 loss to Japan in the quarter-finals attracted the most views, with 40.42 million.
+Qatar's 3-0 win over Japan in the final had 35.99 million.

-The AFC noted that the 2023 Asian Cup will be the most widely covered and accessible edition ever, with a reach of 160 countries and territories.
-For the first time, all group stage matches will be available in the Americas, Europe and Africa.
+AFC noted that the 2023 Asian Cup will be the most widely covered and accessible edition ever, with a reach of 160 countries and territories.
+For the first time, all group stage matches will be available in the Americas, Europe, and Africa.

 In addition to the good TV statistics, up to the round of 16, the 2023 Asian Cup recorded more than 1.168 million spectators coming to the stadium - breaking the record set in 2004, also in Qatar, with 937,650 spectators.
-The record will increase even more with seven more matches left.
+The record will increase even more with seven matches left this tournament.
 Qatar's opening match, a 3-0 win over Lebanon at Lusail Stadium, had the largest number of spectators with 82,490 people.

 Mid-Autumn Festival